sshvans/aws-reinvent2019-svs329/README.md

 Configure the `Count_Intent` intent to fulfill a user's request.

-To configure the intent, on the `Content_Intent` configuration page, configure the intent as follows:
+To configure the intent, on the `Count_Intent` configuration page (you should already be on the page), configure the intent as follows:

 1.  **Sample utterances** – Type the following strings.
 The curly braces {} enclose slot names.
 	-  How many tickets were sold